Colin Callender: Television

-Playground company has produced over 90 hours of television since inception.
-Series include the Golden Globe and Emmy nominated miniseries Dancing on the Edge for BBC and Starz, the Golden Globe and Emmy nominated miniseries The White Queen for BBC and Starz and its sequel The White Princess for Starz, the Golden Globe nominated anthology series The Missing for BBC and Starz, Dracula for NBC, Wolf Hall, a Golden Globe and BAFTA-winning six-part miniseries starring Mark Rylance, Damian Lewis and Claire Foy for BBC and Masterpiece, which was an adaptation of Hilary Mantel's Booker prize winning novels Wolf Hall and Bring Up the Bodies, and The Dresser, a television adaptation of Ronald Harwood's classic play starring Ian McKellen and Anthony Hopkins for BBC and Starz.
+Playground company has produced over 150 hours of television since its inception.
+Series include the Golden Globe and Emmy-nominated miniseries Dancing on the Edge (2013) for BBC and Starz; the Golden Globe and Emmy-nominated miniseries The White Queen (2013) for BBC and Starz and its sequels The White Princess (2017) for Starz; the Golden Globe nominated anthology series The Missing (2014) for BBC and Starz; Dracula (2013) for NBC; Wolf Hall, a Golden Globe and BAFTA-winning six-part miniseries starring Mark Rylance, Damian Lewis and Claire Foy for BBC and Masterpiece, which was an adaptation of Hilary Mantel's Booker prize winning novels Wolf Hall and Bring Up the Bodies; and The Dresser (2015), a television adaptation of Ronald Harwood's classic play starring Ian McKellen and Anthony Hopkins for BBC and Starz.

 In 2017, Callender produced Academy Award winner Kenneth Lonergan's adaptation of Howards End for the BBC and Starz, Heidi Thomas's adaptation of Little Women for the BBC and Masterpiece, and Richard Eyre's adaptation of King Lear starring Anthony Hopkins and Emma Thompson for the BBC and Amazon Prime Video.

-Callender produced Lucy Kirkwood's adaptation of her play Chimerica for Channel 4, and The Spanish Princess, a sequel to The White Queen and The White Princess, for Starz.
+Callender produced Lucy Kirkwood's adaptation of her play Chimerica (2019) for Channel 4; The Spanish Princess (2019), a sequel to The White Queen and The White Princess, for Starz; Peter Kosminsky's The Undeclared War (2022) starring Simon Pegg, Hannah Khalique-Brown, Adrian Lester and Mark Rylance for Channel 4 and Peacock; and a reimagining of the classic novel Dangerous Liaisons (2022) for Starz.

-Callender currently produces the hit adaptation of James Herriot's All Creatures Great and Small for Channel 5 and Masterpiece on PBS, Peter Kosminsky's The Undeclared War starring Simon Pegg, Hannah Khalique-Brown, Adrian Lester and Mark Rylance for Channel 4 and Peacock, and a reimagining of the classic novel Dangerous Liaisons for Starz.
+More recent productions under Playground include the Emmy-nominated Wolf Hall: The Mirror and the Light (2024), the second and final adaptation of the Wolf Hall novels by Hilary Mantel; Small Town, Big Story (2025), created by Chris O'Dowd in association with Sky Studios; andThe Hardacres (2025), based on C. L. Skelton book series.
+Callender currently produces the hit adaptation of James Herriot's All Creatures Great and Small for Channel 5 and Masterpiece on PBS.

+Upcoming television productions include Maigret, based on the celebrated Georges Simenon detective novel series and starring Benjamin Wainwright & Stefanie Martini; and Lynley, based on Elizabeth George's hit crime novels.